Austria

 Ebensee is located on the south end of the Traunsee lake, north of Bad Ischl.
 Like much of the region, there is an ancient connection to the salt industry, with beautiful hikes on steep mountains and WWII history

-Gmunden is located opposite Ebensee on the far side of Traunsee lake.
+Gmunden is located opposite Ebensee on the far side of Traunsee Lake.
 Here you can summit the ‘Guardian of the Salzkammergut’, Traunstein Mountain, or stroll around the town center and explore the castle in the lake!

 Obertraun is located opposite of Hallstatt on Hallstatter See, meaning you get a unique view of the iconic mountain town, best viewed from the ‘5 Fingers‘ observation deck.
 Obertraun is also home to Upper Austria’s longest on-piste run at Dachstein Krippenstein for the skiers.
 This resort is less touristy and crowded, and a dream for free-ride enthusiasts!
 Find it on the map below!